bgwines/reverse-scrabble/README.md

 * the board is a square (i.e. m x n for m == n)
 * the board format is adhered to
-* for all letters X, the number of times letter X is played on the board is less than or equal to the number of letter X tiles in a Scrabble game.

 ##board format
 Example: